reality324/RLMolLM/README.md

-# RLMolLM: Reinforcement Learning-Enhanced Language Model Framework for Inverse Molecular
+# RLMolLM: Reinforcement Learning-Enhanced Language Model Framework for Inverse Molecular Design

 This repository contains code for training and evaluating molecular generation models using reinforcement learning approaches.
 The framework supports both scaffold-based and non-scaffold molecular generation with various training configurations.